amne51ac/tinfoilhat/README.md

 ## Requirements

 - Python 3.8+
-- HackRF One with telescoping antenna (for real measurements, simulated in development mode)
+- HackRF One with telescoping antenna
 - Mannequin head for testing
 - HackRF system tools